PopularDemand/alexa/_posts/2021-01-01-initial-ec2-setup.md

 In this solution, the user account is named `newuser`.

-sudo adduser newuser --disabled-password
+`$ sudo adduser newuser --disabled-password`

 If you did not use Ubuntu, you may not need `--disabled-password` flag.

 ## Step 4 — Set up user ssh
 **1\.** Print public key of the your-pem-name.pem file downloaded when the instance was launched.
+On your local terminal run:

 `$ ssh-keygen -y -f /path_to/your-pem-name.pem`

-You will need this at later steps
+You will need the result of this command at later steps.

-**2\.** From the default account, switch to the new user account.
+**2\.** On the remote server, switch from the default account to the new user account.

 `$ sudo su - newuser`